-As a small business owner, you have many responsibilities and a lot on your plate.
+As a business owner, you have many responsibilities and a lot on your plate.
 If you’re thinking about how you can offer health benefits to attract and retain good talent, but adding group health insurance seems daunting, consider a Health Reimbursement Agreement (HRA).
 Save time and money while supporting your employees' health and well-being with an HRA for small businesses.

 Health reimbursement arrangements are tax-advantaged "arrangements" that allow employers to reimburse their employees for health insurance rather than choosing it for them.

 Employees shop for a health plan that works best for their family and then get reimbursed on their paycheck.
+Employees then pay for their health expenses — including health insurance premiums and out-of-pocket medical costs — and employers reimburse them for one or both, whatever they decide.How do I use an HRA?

 How does health reimbursement arrangement (HRA) coverage work?